Hand-pick a selection of enrichment opportunities that reflect your unique interests, talents and goals.

-Activities range from competing in school sports or performing in musical ensembles, to learning a new language or investigating engineering.
-Some clubs will run for the entire year, while others run on a termly basis.
+Our lunchtime and after-school clubs offer the perfect opportunity to pursue interests and discover new talents.
+Activities range from competitive sports or performing in musical ensembles, to learning a new language or investigating engineering.
+Some clubs run for the entire year, while others run on a termly basis.